FREE Case Evaluation

 Penalties for Gun Charge Convictions in Philadelphia

-Possession of a firearm with an altered manufacturer number is a second degree felony.
+Possession of a firearm with an altered manufacturer number is a second-degree felony.
 This conviction can result in 10 years in prison.
 A conviction of carrying a concealed weapon can result in a variety of penalties, depending on a number of criteria, ranging from five to seven years in prison.
+Furthermore, possessing or using a firearm during the commission of another crime can result in severe penalty enhancements.

 A conviction for possessing prohibited weapons in the Commonwealth is a first degree misdemeanor.
 You may receive up to five years in prison.